quantumai-asean/ai-assess-project/README.md

                 CREATE UNIQUE INDEX your_table_unique_constraint ON owner (LOWER(name));
 * install python psql module such as psycopg

-[ ] install other assessment libraries: fairlearn
+[ ] install other assessment libraries: fairlearn, robustness by perturbation (AI Verify)?, ...

 [ ] save protofile report to database and show them

-[ ] try to use VerifyML model card toolkir src to manipulate report template
+[ ] try to use VerifyML model card toolkir src to modify report template

 ## note to dev workflow in GitHub codespaces: